 Mo was a bit confused.
 She thought her point was clear enough.
 The rest of the team had begun to weigh in.
 Most of the team also thought Mo’s point was clear enough.

 “If a commodity normally sells for N5,000 and you bought it for N4,500, you haven’t saved more – in this case N500.
 You’ve only spent less.
 You’ve spent N500 less,” Damilola explained.

 At that point, a few of us were beginning to see her point, but most others didn’t.
 And it spiked an argument – a very long one.
 As you read this, we haven’t reached a consensus.

 Now, your one-question Financial IQ test: Did Mo save more by enjoying a discount or she spent less?
 Drop your answers in the comments below.

 By the way, if you are up for some real savings this year, ALAT is running a Savings Challenge you might want to join.

-That’s it for this weekend.
-Oh, and don’t forget to be kind this weekend.
+That’s it for now.
+Oh, and don’t forget to be kind always.
 You can start by spreading the news.
 Share this with a friend.
 Friends don’t let friends miss out on stuff like this.
-We’ll see you next week.
+We’ll see you soon.